se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 This [article](https://medium.com/@preethi.s/angular-custom-two-way-data-binding-3e618309d6c7) on Medium provides a good introduction to two-way data binding in Angular.

-### Disadvantages of Angular
+## Disadvantages of Angular

 Like any other framework/library, Angular has its share of disadvantages.

-1. **Steep Learning Curve** - Angular requires you to learn many concepts, such as _directives_, modules, components, services and many more.
+1. **Steep Learning Curve:** <br/>
+Angular requires you to learn many concepts, such as _directives_, modules, components, services and many more.
 The large number of new concepts can be confusing to newcomers.
 Additionally, Angular requires you to learn a new language, TypeScript.

+2. **Opinionated Framework:**<br/>
-2. **Opinionated Framework** - Angular is opinionated about how you structure your code.
+Angular is opinionated about how you structure your code.
 This means that Angular provides you defaults for building applications.
 For instance, there are in-built services to perform data fetching, state management and much more.
 It is also opinionated about the development language as it requires you to use TypeScript.<br/>
 In contrast, React allows you to integrate any third party services in your application.

-### Comparison with other popular frontend frameworks
+## Comparison with other popular frontend frameworks

 [React]("https://reactjs.org/") and [Vue]("https://vuejs.org/") are two popular alternatives to Angular.